 The online court documents state the prosecutor’s office is charging Holliday with 13 counts of theft of property greater than $25,000.
 The alleged thefts occurred on Jan.
 23 and 29; Feb.
 12 and 26; March 11 and 24; April 8 and 21; May 5 and 6; and June 3, 16, and 24.

 He is also charged with abuse of office greater than $25,000.
 The online court records accused Holliday of transferring funds “otherwise designated for county payroll obligations and retirement contributions.”

-A lawsuit has been filed by Craighead County seeking a minimum of $1.4 million in damages, as well as a temporary restraining order against Holliday.
+A lawsuit was also filed by Craighead County seeking a minimum of $1.4 million in damages, as well as a temporary restraining order against Holliday.